fbpx Skip to main content

 The Role of Zincs in Galvanic Corrosion

-Zincs are made from a metal alloy that is more reactive than the metals commonly used in boat components, such as bronze, brass, and stainless steel.
-By installing zincs as sacrificial anodes, they become the more reactive metal in the galvanic cell, sacrificing themselves to protect other critical boat components from corrosion.
+Zincs are made from a metal alloy that is more reactive than the metals commonly used in boat construction; such as bronze, brass, and stainless steel.
+By installing zincs as sacrificial anodes, they become the more reactive metal in the galvanic cell, sacrificing themselves to protect other critical boat components from corrosion, ensuring the integrity and longevity of your vessel.

 Where to use Zincs: